Self-attention Dual Embedding for Graphs with Heterophily: Self-attention Dual Embedding

 The values of $ \mathbf{R}^{(l)}$ generated through our SADE-GCN model exist within the range of $[0,1]$.
 However, in order to accurately capture the heterophily of the graph network, it is necessary to include negative attention weights.
 To achieve this, we employ a scaling function, as defined in equation \ref{e9}, to map the values of $ \mathbf{R}^{(l)}$ from the range of $[0,1]$ to $[-1,1]$.
 Subsequently, we utilize the attention matrices to reweight the edge weights through element-wise multiplication, also known as the Hadamard Product equation \ref{e10}.
 Through this operation, our model selectively accounts only for neighboring nodes, thereby setting all non-neighbor attention weights to zero.
 In this way, we obtain $\mathbf{\tilde{A}}_{f}^{(l)}$ and $\mathbf{\tilde{A}}_{t}^{(l)}$ values for the feature and topology paths, respectively.

-We provide an efficient implementation to obtain the reweighted adjacency matrix $\mathbf{\tilde{A}}$ for large graphs containing hundreds of thousands of nodes.
+We provide an efficient implementation to obtain the reweighted adjacency matrix $\mathbf{\tilde{A}}$.
 Details of this implementation can be found in the Appendix.
 In summary, our approach directly calculates the attention weights of neighbors instead of removing the non-neighbors after applying self-attention.